openzipkin/b3-propagation/README.md

 Note: Http headers are case-insensitive, but sometimes this encoding is used for other transports.
 When encoding in case-sensitive transports, prefer lowercase keys or the single header header encoding which is explicitly lowercase.

+As mentioned earlier, identifiers can be sent with or without sampling state and visa versa.
+It is important to understand the relationships between these headers.
+For example, `X-B3-TraceId` and `X-B3-SpanId` can be sent alone, or with a sampling header `X-B3-Sampled`.
+It is also valid to send sampling state independently, such as a deny decision `X-B3-Sampled: 0`.

 ### TraceId
-The `X-B3-TraceId` header is required and is encoded as 32 or 16 lower-hex characters.
-For example, a 128-bit TraceId header might look like: `X-B3-TraceId: 463ac35c9f6413ad48485a3953bb6124`
+The `X-B3-TraceId` header is encoded as 32 or 16 lower-hex characters.
+For example, a 128-bit TraceId header might look like: `X-B3-TraceId: 463ac35c9f6413ad48485a3953bb6124`.
+Unless propagating only the Sampling State, the `X-B3-TraceId` header is required.

 ### SpanId
-The `X-B3-SpanId` header is required and is encoded as 16 lower-hex characters.
-For example, a SpanId header might look like: `X-B3-SpanId: a2fb4a1d1a96d312`
+The `X-B3-SpanId` header is encoded as 16 lower-hex characters.
+For example, a SpanId header might look like: `X-B3-SpanId: a2fb4a1d1a96d312`.
+Unless propagating only the Sampling State, the `X-B3-SpanId` header is required.

 ### ParentSpanId
 The `X-B3-ParentSpanId` header may be present on a child span and must be absent on the root span.
 It is encoded as 16 lower-hex characters.
 For example, a ParentSpanId header might look like: `X-B3-ParentSpanId: 0020000000000001`